hasura/graphql-engine/rfcs/remote-schema-permissions.md

 A PoC of this feature was implemented in https://github.com/hasura/graphql-engine/pull/2690

 Schema masking is the ability to hide parts of the schema from the user.
-By default, we want to enforce "deny all" semantics by not exposing anything for a new role.
+By default, we want to enforce "deny all" semantics by not exposing any type for a new role.
-This role can then be allowed access to parts of the schema by specifying the type and the list of fields it should have access to.
+This role can then be allowed access to parts of the schema by specifying the types and fields it should have access to.

 The API for role-based schema proposed in #2690 looked like the following (**NOTE:** This is for illustration, not the final API):